Worker shortages complicate Seattle-Tacoma Airport’s bounce back to pre-pandemic travel numbers

 “We’ve just been kind of chasing our tails trying to keep up with everything,” Heigh said.

-Reported travelers at Sea-Tac soared from1,402,545 in February 2021 to 3,807,357 in June 2021, creating a dramatically different environment for all airport workers.
+Reported travelers at Sea-Tac soared from 1,402,545 in February 2021 to 3,807,357 in June 2021, creating a dramatically different environment for all airport workers.

 What’s more, this surge in travel comes as the country faces a historic labor shortage.
 Last month, Seattle-based Alaska Airline executives left their desks to help baggage handlers amid a serious labor shortage, and American Airlines trimmed its overall schedule by 1% to address staffing shortages, maintenance and other issues.